 The use of a spell checker is not negotiable.
 However, remember that a spell checker identifies some words as correct, while they might be incorrect in a certain context.
-This especially relates to homophones, or words that have similar sounds.
-In this regard, examples are accessary / accessory, allowed / aloud, aural / oral, bare / bear, band / banned, board / bored, deviser / devisor, principal/principle, stationery/stationary, whether/weather, whose / who's, etc.
+This especially relates to homophones (words that have similar sounds).
+Some examples include accessary/accessory, allowed/aloud, aural/oral, bare/bear, band/banned, board/bored, deviser/devisor, principal/principle, stationery/stationary, whether/weather, whose/who's, etc.

 "The bored decided to accept the proposal."
 A spell checker will accept "bored" as the correct spelling, while it should be "board" in this context.
 You should therefore ensure that you are using the correct word in a certain context.
 Supplementary to a spell checker you should also invest in the best dictionaries and thesauruses that you can afford.
-We recommend that you consult the Oxford South

-African Concise Dictionary 2 ed and Oxford Thesaurus of English 3rd ed revised.
-Also, the trilingual legal dictionary of Hiemstra & Gonin is available electronically at Juta.
+We recommend that you consult the Oxford South African Concise Dictionary 2 ed and Oxford Thesaurus of English 3 ed revised.
+Also, the trilingual legal dictionary of Hiemstra & Gonin and all Pharos' Dictionaries is available electronically.